 Discover engaging morning meeting activities for kindergarten..
 Get ideas for morning greetings, sharing, activities and news, to support a strong classroom community.

 I don’t know about you, but the reason I went into teaching was the kids.
 I love positive interactions with children – they bring me great joy!
-The recent periods of distance teaching reinforced that for me.
+The periods of distance teaching during the pandemic reinforced that for me.
 It was painful to cut back on these critical interactions!

-The joy of positive interactions with kids helped me discover Responsive Classroom (and morning meetings), very early in my teaching career.
+The joy of positive interactions with kids helped me discover Responsive Classroom (and their awesome kindergarten morning meeting ideas), very early in my teaching career.
 Since that time, a morning meeting has been a key part of my classroom routine.
 I want my students to have a warm and caring start to their school day.
 This sets us up for positive, caring interactions throughout the school day.